 The inclusion, and tax treatment, of benefits, is an important consideration in the package offered to foreign employees.
 Clearly offering some of these as non-taxable benefits can be advantageous to employees as it avoids IIT.
 But the company, of course, must consider what it is prepared to offer.

 The question of how much of a salary package can be allocated to these allowances sometimes comes up.
 This is not strictly defined in Chinese law, it is simply stated that amounts should be “reasonable.”
 This is more to do with market averages for costs rather than the proportion of total pay.
 Nevertheless, from experience, most companies would not set allowance rates higher than around 25/30% of the total package.
 Note also that this assessment of “reasonable” market average is becoming easier to control as local authorities increasingly require the data of full breakdown of benefits to be provided as part of tax returns.

 It should also be noted that any such benefits to be paid, including bonus, should be specified in the employment contract.
 Doing so means they can be paid and taxed as appropriate, but also that the company is legally bound to offer them.
-If there is any doubt about inclusion or the level of payment, it should be sorted before defining in the contract!
+If there is any doubt about inclusion or the level of payment, it should be sorted before defining it in the contract!